Calf Workout: Top Exercises for Building Bigger Calves

 While the farmer's carry is often thought of for building grip strength, it can also help with calf strength.
 Start out standing up straight holding dumbbells or kettlebells in each hand.
 Take small, quick steps forward for a certain distance or number of steps.
 For another challenge, try walking on tiptoes.

 Every client's body, muscle fibers, muscle fiber recruitment, and starting point are different.
-It's important to customize their workout using some of the basic concepts for muscle growth.
+It's important to customize their calf workouts using some of the basic concepts for muscle growth.

 3. Visualize and Control the Tempo